Vegetable garden paths – design considerations

 Cardboard and newspaper – The advantage with these materials is that they recycle paper and can stop weeds.
 For me, this does not offset the disadvantages which are: they look messy, not easy to uniformly fit path spaces, not easy to walk on, break down into substances that include chemicals and will need renewing after a relatively short period of time

 Wood chip mulch – This does break down into soil over a very long period of time, much longer if its hardwood.
-It will stop weeds for a period of time until they find their way through.
-Some disadvantages are: can create mould, is not easy to walk on, is slow to break down and can be acidic for surrounding soil.
+It will stop weeds for a period of time until they find their way through and will aid with beneficial fungus in soil.
+Some disadvantages are: can create fungus that is not beneficial, is not easy to walk on, is slow to break down and can be acidic for surrounding soil.

 Grassy mulch – I have used this for my narrow paths and it works well as its easy to walk on, has no chemicals (if its organic mulch), forms easily into paths and when it breaks down after 4-6 months you can shovel the path onto the beds to build up soil.